• About

 I’ve divided the list of things to do in Cancun based on zones to make it easier to plan your trip.
 Towards the end, I’ve also included top things to do around Cancun that you can visit on day trips.

-Things to do in Cancun Hotel Zone
+Things to Do in Cancun Hotel Zone

 To be honest, the Cancun hotel zone isn’t my favorite place: expect to find tacky souvenir shops, American restaurant chains, and raucous nightclubs.
 But as most hotels are concentrated here, this is probably where you’ll find yourself.
 Fret not, there are definitely enough things to do in Cancun hotel zone that will make it worth your while!